 The Great Payments Transformation: Insight into the payments ecosystem © 2014 KPMG, a Hong Kong partnership and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.
 All rights reserved.
 Printed in Hong Kong.
-The KPMG name, logo and "cutting through complexity" are registered trademarks or trademarks of KPMG International.
-Contact US Clients and Innovation Team
+The KPMG name and logo are registered trademarks of trademarks of KPMG International Contact us Clients and Innovation Team